 I love drinking craft ale and freshly brewed coffee.
 I buy fresh beans every few days from a local organic fair trade retailer and brew at home.
 I grind the beans myself, and brewing using either a French Press or Chemex pour over with an Able Kone filter.
 I don’t drink Starbucks.

 There are two excellent craft ale breweries within 15-20 minutes in local traffic of my home.
 Between the Troon Brewing and Flounder Brewing, I am privileged to some highly-rated New England style IPA, American Pale ales, and porters.
-A little further out is Conclave Brewing, which makes super delicious and The Referend Bier Blendery, which produces spontaneously fermented ales in the Belgian tradition.
+Conclave Brewing is a little further out is Conclave Brewing, which makes super delicious and The Referend Bier Blendery, which produces spontaneously fermented ales in the Belgian tradition.
 I don’t drink Budweiser, and I rarely buy retail.

-My first ten years of my career was as research and development and web application development.
+The first ten years of my career was in research and development and web application development.
 I coded up backend solutions for various financial services and pharmaceutical companies.
 I mostly used Linux, Apache, MySQL, Perl, and PHP.
-The next ten were spent information security doing vulnerability assessments, log management, security awareness, security architecture, compliance, and advisory for Bristol-Myers Squibb.
+The next ten were spent on information security, doing vulnerability assessments, log management, security awareness, security architecture, compliance, and advisory for Bristol-Myers Squibb.
 Since 2013, I have worked independently at Monkey Hill, LLC, a consultancy I started in 2013 after my role at Squibb was eliminated.
 My current work is in information security architecture.